 Fried rice is most popular and originates from Asian cuisines.
 Different counties and regions use different ingredients to make their fried rice unique to their area.
 For example, some cuisines use egg in their fried rice, while others don’t.
 In areas where vegetarian diets are common, meat and seafood are often left out.

-Fried rice in the United States is often served at many Chinese, Japanese, and other Asian cuisine restaurants.
+Fried rice in the United States is often served at many Chinese, Japanese, Thai, and other Asian cuisine restaurants.
 You can also make it at home with just a few ingredients as well.

 Read on: Gluten-free Chinese food